-The snapshot feature allows taking the state of a VM to backwards and forward.
-For example, if you have a snapshot which was taken one week ago, today you can restore it and get back the exact VM how it was working one week ago.
+The snapshot feature allows taking the state of a VM backward and forward.
+For example, if you have a snapshot that was taken one week ago, you can restore it and get back the exact VM how it was working one week ago.

-Why We have to Merge Snapshots?
+Why do We Have to Merge Snapshots?

-3) The snapshot was created accidentally or by any backup software.
+- The snapshot was created accidentally or by any backup software.

 How to Merge Snapshots in VMware Workstation?